ACM40960/project-isabellehegarty/README.md

 Installation
 ------------

-You can download the Jupyter Notebook from this repository by clicking the file ___ and clicking download, as seen below.
+You can download the Jupyter Notebook from this repository by clicking the file Project.ipynb and clicking download, as seen below.

 ** insert screenshot of what to click